 At FRANK Water we have always been advocates for the right to access safe water and sanitation.
-We’ve directly helped over 300,000 people, but with millions still without safe water, we need to advocate for changes in funding and policy to make improvements on a larger scale.
+We’ve directly helped over 330,000 people, but with millions still without safe water, we need to advocate for changes in funding and policy to make improvements on a larger scale.

+In India we advocate at a local, community level to raise individual and government awareness about WASH issues faced by marginalised communities.
 By funding communities £50,000 over 3 years, we've supported them to leverage more than £600,000 from the Indian government.
 That’s twelve times the original funding and a more sustainable way of communities claiming their rights – not from charity, but through their own efforts.

 Claiming land rights

 It’s not all about making our funds go further.
 We've worked with communities to advocate for their right to land.
 334 families now own a small piece of land in the forests of MP following successful advocacy to the National Forest Department to gain their rights under the Forest Rights Act (FRA) 2006.

 In September 2015, the SDGs were unveiled.
 Goal 6 is “to ensure availability and sustainable management of water and sanitation for all” by 2030.
 Shortly afterwards, the UN met in Paris to address climate change.
 The outcomes from these history-making meetings will directly affect FRANK Water’s work and we were keenly involved though the Sanitation and Water for All campaign, Action 2015, the End Water Poverty alliance, the South West Development Network and BOND.